MinThuraZaw/Simple-ETL-with-Python-and-PostgreSQL/README.md

 # Simple-ETL-with-Python-and-PostgreSQL
-A simple ETL process that extract data from Youtube Data API and transform and load them into Postgres Database.
+A simple ETL process that Extract data from Youtube Data API and Transform and Load them into Postgres Database with Python.